 It’s a problem because employers expect people starting their careers to have boundless energy and work oftentimes for free or for next to nothing in un/low paid internships.

 It’s a problem because people with chronic illness people are not really thought about at all, either by employers or the careers advisors at university.

 So when you ask me what I’m going to do when I’ve got my degree I am being honest when I tell you I haven’t got a clue.
 But it shouldn’t matter.
 To anyone.

-This is adapted from a post written for Blogging Against Disablism Day 2017.
+by Rebecca Boot – this piece is adapted from a post written for Blogging Against Disablism Day 2017.

 Rebecca is a politics student and she has Chronic Regional Pain Syndrome.
 Rebecca blogs at http://crpsylife.blogspot.co.uk/ and is on Twitter @Becca_Boot